 Prior to being able to announce itself in a NS, the joining node needs to find the Join Network.
-This is done by listening to an extended beacon which are broadcast in designated slotframes by Join Assistants.
-The Extended Beacon provides a way for the Joining Node to synchronize itself to the overall timeslot schedule and provides an Aloha period in which the Joining Node can send a Router Soliticiation, and receive an appropriate Router Advertisement giving the Joining Node a prefix and default route to which to send join traffic.
+This is done by listening to the extended beacon which are broadcast in designated slotframes by the network.
+These are the same extended beacons which are used by the production network.
+The extended beacons are transmitted in "MIC-only" (authentication only) mode.
+Nodes with the production network key can authenticate the beacons.
+The newly joining node can not authenticate the beacons, but it can read and process them, and can use this as a way to synchronize to the network.
+During the Alpha period, the joining node can send a Router Soliticiation, and receive an appropriate Router Advertisement giving the Joining Node a prefix and default route to which to send the join traffic (the ND DAD mentioned above).